zerbfra/Big-Gym-Hypermedia-Project/README.md

 This is the repository for my project of the Hypermedia Applications (web and multimedia) course, academic year 2014/15.

+_Used frameworks:_

+* jQuery 2.1.4
+* BootStrap 3.3.4
+* FontAwesome 4.3.0

+_Theme:_

+* I used an old HTML/CSS theme that wasn't really responsive and I needed to adapt it to properly work.
+* I made some changes to the CSS
+* I added several new classes to the CSS
+* The layout was revisited in order to adopt an header/main/footer approach

+_Logic/MVC Pattern_

+* All the data are queried on a remote database via PHP scripts (contained in WEBSITE/php folder)
+* jQuery handles all the links and display in the main section the content based on the passed parameters, the link structure is /#page&param
+* The links are handled by pageManager.js
+* All the external JSON calls are made via axajCalls.js
+* The menu behaviours are managed via nav.js

 ###Homepage

 * Aggiunti link a corsi migliori, con relative immagini